-The Preview section is the main element that is centered in the DeJPEG interface.
+The Preview section is the main window that is centered in the DeJPEG interface.
 The preview section shows you the original image and the processed preview of the image.

-Switch between the Original and Preview tabs to compare the filtered and un-filtered images.
+Click on the image in the preview window (or use the Original and Preview buttons) to switch between the Original and Preview tabs and compare the filtered and un-filtered images.